WEC-Sim/WEC-Sim/docs_new/theory/theory.rst

 hydrodynamic coefficients that include these additional flexible DOF are obtained from the BEM solver, the 6DOF rigid body motion for each body and the additional GBM DOFs are solved together in one system of equations.
-See this example and :ref:advanced_features for more details on implementing GBM.
+See this example and :ref:`user-advanced-features` for more details on implementing GBM.

 References
 ----------